hashmapinc/tempus-extensions/tempus-hbase-compaction/readme.md

 # Steps to build, deploy and test tempus-hbase-compaction

+##### Environment
+Below steps are tested on a single node HDP 2.6.2.0-205 running HDFS, HBase and Phoenix on CentOS 7.4.
+For installation of HDP on CentOS refer **https://docs.hortonworks.com/HDPDocuments/HDP2/HDP-2.6.2/index.html**

 ##### Clone tempus-extensions and change directory to _tempus-hbase-compaction_
     $ git clone https://github.com/hashmapinc/tempus-extensions
     l$ cd tempus-extensions/tempus-hbase-compaction